-This family-run taverna has been going strong since 1927 offering evenings packed with Mediterranean food, music and dance – a combination that Greeks love.
-The tis oras – a grilled meat platter – is especially delicious.
-It includes biftekia, grilled meat patties seasoned with Greek spices, as well as lamb and pork chops.
-Plus, considering Klimataria translates as ‘grape vines’, it’s no surprise that the local wine served here is always great.
+This family-run taverna has been going strong since 1927, offering evenings packed with Mediterranean food, music and dance – a combination Greeks love.
+The tis oras – a grilled meat platter – is what you should go for.
+It includes biftekia, grilled meat patties seasoned with spices, as well as lamb and pork chops.
+Plus, considering Klimataria translates as ‘grape vines’, it’s no surprise the wine served here is always excellent.

 Why go?
 For the traditional Greek deli experience.

 This Byzantine pastomageireio, a tavern and deli in one spot, is set in a neoclassical house.
-Expect to find an array of Greek cheeses and cold cuts in the deli.
-The restaurant serves traditional regional dishes, like fried eggplant and zucchini in a Cappadocian sauce or saganaki cheese cooked with dried meat called pastourma, beef sausage and eggs.
+Expect an array of Greek cheeses and cold cuts in the deli.
+The restaurant serves traditional regional dishes, like fried aubergine and zucchini in a Cappadocian sauce or saganaki cheese served with a dried meat called pastourma, beef sausage and eggs.

 Why go?
-For fine dining on Athens’ most scenic terrace.
+For fine dining on Athens’s most scenic terrace.

-Boasting a balcony perched on Lycabettus Hill, one of the highest peaks in Athens, the views from Orizontes are god-level.
-Sit outdoors come sunset – with the ancient Acropolis, Aegean Sea and the city sprawled below – and you’re guaranteed to feel like you're dining in Olympus.
-The restaurant is equally acclaimed for its food: Mediterranean dishes that incorporate seasonal ingredients.
+Perched on Lycabettus Hill, one of the highest peaks in Athens, the views from Orizontes are god-level.
+Sit outdoors come sunset – with the Acropolis, Aegean Sea and entire city sprawled below – and you’re guaranteed to feel like you’re dining on Olympus.
+The restaurant is equally acclaimed for its food: Mediterranean dishes that incorporate seasonal ingredients and local produce.
 Go for the pork tenderloin with vegetables in feta cheese, honey and sesame if it’s on the menu.
 It’s rich, moreish and will blow your mind.